tyedem/Machine-Learning-Trader/README.md

 **Classification Reports**

 Following are the classification reports for the 4 stocks analyzed in our project.
-The L.To stock had the best accuracy, precision, and f1-score and the CIX.TO stock performed the worst using our model and algorithm.
+The L.TO stock had the best accuracy, precision, and f1-score and the CIX.TO stock performed the worst using our model and algorithm.
 However, overall it is evident that the model itself did not do so well at producing good results for the 4 stocks.

 ![L_svm_classification](Metrics/L_svm_classification.png)